 Putting learning into a global perspective as part of the IB is reflected in the numerous opportunities for international travel and learning, for example:

 Grade 6 and 7 students travelled to Lille to take a tour of the city and attend several workshops.
 This included a hands-on lesson at the L’atelier des Chefs cooking school.

-Every year, Grade 11 Geography students visit Morocco for their field studies.
-During the trip, students conduct a river study and consider the effects of tourism on the local economy.
-The locations our students visit also offer a great opportunity to study landforms; and our Southbankers always return from Morocco with many great memories.
+Grade 11 Geography students visited Morocco for their field studies.
+During the trip, students conducted a river study and considered the effects of tourism on the local economy.
+The locations our students visited also offered a great opportunity to study landforms; and our Southbankers returned from Morocco with many great memories.